Business Valuation in a Divorce

 Colorado divorce proceedings come in all shapes and sizes.
 In some cases, the need arises for the division of a business or business interest, whether a small mom-and-pop operation, a dental practice, or a landscaping company with 50 employees and significant equipment.
 Unlike some marital assets, which can be valued relatively quickly, such as a 401k or a car, the division of a business interest will generally require the insight and opinion of an expert to determine the value of the business.

-Whether you are a business owner who is getting divorced, or the soon to be ex-spouse of a business owner, the Denver divorce attorneys at Plog & Stein, P.C. can help you obtain a property valuation of the marital business interests in your divorce.
+Whether you are a business owner who is getting divorced, or the soon to be ex-spouse of a business owner, the attorneys at Plog & Stein, P.C. can help you obtain a property valuation of the marital business interests in your divorce.
 We do this through the use of business valuation experts, who are generally accountants with specific training in valuing a business concern.
 In all cases, we look for experts known to us and well regarded in the family law community.
 A seasoned expert must know not only how to properly value the marital portion of a business, but also the importance of testifying in court should your case proceed to trial.

-In addition to assisting you in arriving at the value of that business, the divorce lawyers at our Denver area firm are there to advocate for you towards a fair division of the property in question.
+In addition to assisting you in arriving at the value of that business, the Denver divorce lawyers at our firm are there to advocate for you towards a fair division of the property in question.
 As with the division of other marital assets, either one party will have to compensate the other for their share of the business or the business will have to be sold, or liquidated, with the net proceeds being split.
 Understanding your rights and options when dealing with a marital business in a divorce can be invaluable in structuring your financial future.